DavidBruant/writings/_posts/2016-04-08-defeating-the-npm-worm.md

 ---
-title: Defeating the npm work
+title: Defeating the npm worm
 ---

 ## The threat